 (4) An act or omission of an alternate member is not to be questioned on the ground that the occasion for the appointment or acting had not arisen or had ceased.

+[Section 98 amended: No. 3 of 2023 s.
+65.]

 99. Holding meetings

-(1) The first meeting of the Board is to be convened by the chairperson and subsequent meetings, unless convened under subsection (2), are to be held at times and places determined by the Board.
+(1) The first meeting of the Board must be convened by the chairperson and subsequent meetings, unless convened under subsection (2), must be held at times and places determined by the Board.

 (2) A special meeting of the Board may at any time be convened by the chairperson.

+[Section 99 amended: No. 3 of 2023 s.
+87.]

 100. Quorum

 Five members constitute a quorum of the Board.